gioodm/gioodm.github.io/content/authors/admin/_index.md

     awarder: NVIDIA
     icon: brands/nvidia
     summary: |
       In this workshop, I learned the fundamental tools and techniques for accelerating C/C++ applications on massively parallel GPUs using CUDA.
-I gained skills in writing and parallelizing code, optimizing memory migration between the CPU and GPU, and applying these techniques to accelerate a CPU-only particle simulator for significant performance gains.
-Additional resources were provided for further learning and development of GPU-accelerated applications.
+I gained skills in writing and parallelizing code, optimising memory migration between the CPU and GPU, and applying these techniques to accelerate a CPU-only particle simulator for significant performance gains.
       Learning Objectives:
        - Write code for execution on a GPU accelerator.
        - Express data and instruction-level parallelism in C/C++ using CUDA.
-       - Optimize memory migration with CUDA-managed memory and asynchronous prefetching.
+       - Optimise memory migration with CUDA-managed memory and asynchronous prefetching.
-       - Use command-line and visual profilers to optimize performance.
+       - Use command-line and visual profilers to optimise performance.
        - Utilize concurrent streams for instruction-level parallelism.
        - Develop and refactor GPU-accelerated CUDA C/C++ applications using a profile-driven approach.
   - title: 'Deep Learning with PyTorch : Build an AutoEncoder'